-- 1. The designated airlines of each Party may on any or all flights omit calling at any of the intermediate and/or beyond points mentioned above, provided that the agreed services on the routes begin or end in the territory of the Party which has designated the airline. - 2.
-The routes, traffic rights and capacity shall be determined by the aeronautical authorities of both Parties within the limits set forth in this Agreement. - 3.
+- 1. The designated airline of each Party may on any or all flights omit calling at any of the intermediate and/or beyond points mentioned above, provided that the agreed services on the routes begin or end in the territory of the Party which has designated the airline. - 2.
+The designated airline of each Party may select any intermediate and/or beyond points at its own choice and may change its selection in the next season on condition that no traffic rights are exercised between those points and the territory of the other Party. - 3.
 The exercise of the fifth freedom traffic rights on specified intermediate and/or beyond points shall be subject to agreement between the aeronautical authorities of both Parties.